-Working on a large (and by large I mean IKEA globally-large) business to business project makes me realize how little I know about how many users think.
+Working on a large business to business project makes me realize how little I know about how many users think.
 What I think is a poor user experience may be great to others.
 What I think looks like a bad user interface may look great to them because they are currently using a native Windows 95 application.
 It’s all relative.

 So instead, focus on surrounding yourself with great people:

 The problem with people is that they outnumber you

 It doesn’t make any sense to spend your life proving them wrong, it’s a losing battle.
 Far more effective is the endless work of building connection, forming alliances and finding the very best you can in those you engage with.